yuliu2016/f20cptq/ComputingReview.md

     return sum(prev_measurements) / len(prev_measurements)
 ```

-Which of the following is the correct missing code?
+What is the correct missing code?

 **A.** `prev_measurements[len(prev_measurements) - 1] = new_measurement`